CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope (gRPC in Golang microservices), lists specific concrete capabilities, and provides comprehensive trigger guidance via an explicit 'Use when' clause.
-The description uses appropriate third-person voice, includes highly specific and natural trigger terms that developers would use, and occupies a distinct niche that minimizes conflict risk with other skills.
+This is an excellent skill description that clearly defines its scope (gRPC in Golang microservices), lists specific concrete capabilities, and provides comprehensive trigger guidance via an explicit 'Use when...' clause.
+The description uses proper third-person voice and includes highly specific technical terms that serve as natural trigger keywords, making it both easy to match and unlikely to conflict with other skills.

 DimensionReasoningScore